jaeyooniee/market_research_in_python/README.md

 This project analyses and visualises the relative performance of the **S&P 100** and **S&P 500** indices across custom time windows using Python.
 This calculates how often the S&P 100 outperformed the S&P 500 within a defined rolling period and visualises the win rate over time.
-The interpretation of the results is inside the file named "Result Explanation"
+The interpretation of the results is inside the file named "Results Explanation"

 ---